sbleos/sbleos.github.io/README.md

 ### firebase.js

 Imports Firebase, Firestore, Auth, and Storage.
-Initializes firebaseConfig taken from the firestore console.
+Initializes firebaseConfig taken from the Firestore console.
 Initializes firebase app as well as Firestore, Auth, and Storage.

 > Do not worry that the apiKey is exposed on GitHub.
 It is just a reference to the firebase app that only this app can access.